 We’re an alright off-tank, but 18 AC is our absolute maximum.
 We’ll need to seriously hinder our damage output by wielding a shield if we want to get it any higher than that.

 Paladins are powerful!
 They hit hard, they talk good, and they have fountains of utility.
-Not only that, but Oath of Conquest Paladins have some fantastic goodies in the form of reliable AoE crowd control that most other paladins don’t have.
+Not only that, but the Oath of Conquest has some fantastic goodies in the form of reliable AoE crowd control that most other paladins don’t have.

 While you could certainly take a level dip into Hexblade Warlock or even three levels into Champion Fighter to crit fish you don’t need to.
 Mono-class paladin is strong in its own right, plus you’d miss out on that sweet capstone feature!

 Seriously, I’d love to break this build-out in a real campaign sometime.
 I played an evil one in a one-shot and had a blast.
 It’s fun and has a unique twist on roleplaying a paladin compared to your “typical” paladin.

 Sign up to get e-mail updates for new articles on Dungeon Solvers using the form below!